Unique Quasi-Stationary Distribution, with a possibly stabilizing extinction: Two models to which our results apply

-$\hcm{1}$ \textsl{A set of inequalities associating the local bounds}
+\textbf{A set of inequalities associating the local bounds}

 The local exponential moments that we introduce are related thanks to the three following propositions, obtained from local bounds mentioned in the following three lemmas.
-We refer to Appendices A, B and C for the (technical) proofs of the propositions (including the lemmas), but show at the end of this Subsection \ref{sec:etD} how to deduce \RET\, from the three propositions that follow :
+We refer to Appendices A, B, C and D to see first how to deduce \textup{$(A2)$}\, from the three propositions that follow, and then respectively for the (technical) proofs of the propositions (including the lemmas):